-Responsible Agency: City of Rocklin, Economic and Community Development it available at the Economic and Community Development Department and advertise the program on the City's website within one year of the adoption of the Housing Element.
-Provide
+Responsible Agency: City of Rocklin, Economic and Community Development Department/Police Department/Code Compliance Services Financing: General Fund Objectives and Timeframe: Prepare a brochure that describes the Inspection Program and make it available at the Economic and Community Development Department and advertise the program on the City's website within one year of the adoption of the Housing Element.
+Provide information about the Home Repair Program to owners of all homes in need of repair.